ZZ-Cat/CRSFforArduino/README.md

 You can build these examples to see how CRSF for Arduino works.

+### Configuration

+`CFA_Config.hpp` is used to tailor CRSF for Arduino for your project's needs.
+For more information, please view #47.

 ### Flashing - PlatformIO (VS Code)

 Flashing is a lot simpler with PlatformIO when compared to the Arduino IDE.